-Pricing must include all costs as specified in Section 2.0 - Scope of Work.
-Pricing for this proposal must be indicated on the Bid Form in Section 9.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal".
+Each Vendor's bid proposal must include all required elements specified in Section 2.0-Scope of Work.
+Pricing must be indicated on the Bid Form in Section 9.0 and must be submitted in a separate, sealed envelope marked with the words "Pricing Proposal."
 Only one pricing proposal needs to be submitted.
 All Bid Forms must be signed.

-The Bid Form must specify the amount of the percentage (%) over the Contractor's cost of materials (cost of materials + percentage markup = AOSC cost) that will be extended to the AOSC.
+If applicable, the Bid Form must specify the amount of the percentage (%) over the Vendor's cost of materials (cost of materials + percentage markup = AOSC cost) that will be extended to the AOSC.